sdj64/Highlands/README.md

 1. Download/clone into a folder(very important!).
 2. Open a command prompt window from the workspace folder.
-3. Run 'gradlew setupDecompWorkspace eclipse'.
+3. Run 'gradlew setupDecompWorkspace'.
+4. Then, run 'gradlew eclipse', DO NOT run it with 'setupDecompWorkspace', this causes problems.
-4. Open eclipse and select import from the file tab.
+5. Open eclipse and select import from the file tab.
-5. Under the general category, select the 'Exsiting Projects Into Workspace' option.
+6. Under the general category, select the 'Exsiting Projects Into Workspace' option.
-6. Find the workspace folder and select it.
+7. Find the workspace folder and select it.
-7. Make whatever changes you would like, just don't distribute them!
+8. Make whatever changes you would like, just don't distribute them!

 Building the Project
 ====================